Written by Gregor Erbach with Nela Foukalova (3rd edition, updated on 05.07.2022).

 To this end, the amount of emission allowances would be reduced, fewer allowances would be allocated for free, and the ETS would be extended to maritime transport.
 This would reduce emissions in the ETS sectors by 61 % by 2030, compared to 2005.
 A separate new emissions trading system would be established for fuel distribution for road transport and buildings.
 The Innovation Fund and the Modernisation Fund would be enlarged, and Member States would be obliged to spend all of their ETS revenues on climate action.

-In the European Parliament, the proposal has been referred to the Committee on Environment, Public Health and Food Safety (ENVI), with Peter Liese (EPP, Germany) as rapporteur.
-The Parliament adopted its position in the June II 2022 session, and the Council adopted its general approach on 29 June 2022, enabling the launch of trilogue negotiations.
+In the European Parliament, the proposal was referred to the Committee on Environment, Public Health and Food Safety (ENVI), with Peter Liese (EPP, Germany) as rapporteur.
+The Parliament and the Council adopted their respective positions in June 2022 and reached a provisional trilogue agreement on 18 December 2022, which needs now to be formally adopted.

 Versions